-This manual has been authorized and approved by the President's Cabinet for Fontbonne University.
+This manual has been authorized and approved by the Office of the President for Fontbonne University.
 The Public Safety Department has the responsibility of maintaining this manual.
 All requests for procedural changes, suggestions or recommendations should be submitted in writing to the Public Safety Department for review.
-All changes to this manual will be approved by the President's Cabinet.
+All changes to this manual will be approved by the Office of the President.